josh-clarke/binaurl-beat-generator-app/README.md

 - Safari (desktop and iOS)
 - Microsoft Edge

+Export functionality compatibility notes:
+- Fast export (OfflineAudioContext) works in all modern browsers
+- MP3 export requires more processing power than WAV export
+- Safari on iOS may have limitations with very long exports
+- Some older browsers may fall back to real-time recording instead of fast export

 ## Performance Considerations

 - The Web Audio API is resource-intensive, especially with multiple tracks